 My main concern of climate change is that we might not be able to reach the international target set in the Paris agreement of ensuring that the increase in global average temperature is well below 2 °C above pre-industrial levels.

 Knowing this, I am also concerned that investments in adapting to changing climate, in terms of preparedness, improved early warning systems and adapted social protection systems is insufficient.
 The international community, as well as many national governments, still have a "wait and see" attitude.
+Fortunately the Norwegian Government, through Norad, is committed to strengthening climate services and funds our work in this area.

 In 2017, our experts will assist more countries in developing their own plans for how to improve their climate services and make sure that the information reaches those who need it.
 They will also contribute to improved resilience programming with some of our UN partners, which will trickle down to activities on the ground.
 The information we receive from our experts on the ground will be used in our advocacy towards increased investments in preparedness, climate change adaptation and resilience."